ubaldot/dotfiles/README.md

 # dotfiles
-Repo to keep track of my configs and dotfiles.
+Repo to keep track of my configs files.